Capellini in Broth With Ricotta | Cook for Your Life

 Directions

-1. Place the chicken, bouquet garni and onion in a pot and cover with water.
+1. Place the chicken, bouquet garni, carrot, celery, and onion in a pot and cover with water (about 8 cups).
 Let simmer until flavor develops in the water, skim the fat off the top of the stock periodically while cooking.
 Cook for about 4-6 hours.

 2. Take pot off the heat, skim the fat off the top once again, let cool.
-Strain out the bouquet garni and onion, and refrigerate.
+Strain out the bouquet garni, carrots, celery, and onion, and refrigerate.

 3. Remove the stock from the refrigerator, skim the fat off the top, and bring to a boil on the stove.
 Add cappellini, and cook according to package instructions.

-4. Serve pasta in broth with a spoonful of fresh ricotta and grate Parmigiano.
+4. Serve pasta in broth with a spoonful of fresh ricotta and grated Parmesan.

 Chef Tips

-Bouquet garni, generally includes sage, parsley, carrot, and celery that is tied in a bundle with butcher’s twine.
-You may use any type of herbs or vegetables that you want for different flavors.
+Bouquet garni generally includes parsley, bay leaf, and thyme that is tied in a bundle with butcher’s twine.
+You may use any type of herbs (dried or fresh) that you want for different flavors.

 Registered Dietitian Approved